 Silence is undeniably slow moving, but it’s also forceful and uniquely persuasive, pressing viewers to withstand, agonize and witness the cruelty inflicted upon Japan’s underground Christian societies.
 Scorsese, in typical Scorsese fashion, doesn’t simply exercise the miserablism in their torment, but excavates the depth of their suffering.
 Rodrigues and Garupe come to Japan only to become perplexed by moral quandaries which surpass their relatively inane pious compassion.
 An indelibly off-putting Issey Ogata plays the film’s Godless judge, referred to as the Inquisitor—a notoriously slimy character with ghoulish white-hair and a poised devil smile.
 The Inquisitor is an old samurai tasked with smothering the flame of Christianity in Japan.
 His cunning in politics and psychological warfare allows him to confine the priests in an ethical quagmire where the veracity of God’s word becomes a never ending and unanswerable dilemma.

 The theme of a “silent God” (extricated from the source novel) is denoted with remarkable ethical complexity in the film.
 It feels uncomfortably akin to Martin Scorsese’s own personal mire with faith.
-It’s his utter refusal to provide answers and concessions toward his characters’ noble and destructive paths which give the film an unsettling air of confused morality.
+The story’s utter refusal to provide answers to its Catholic protagonist’s noble yet hypocritical trial of faith compellingly serve Scorsese’s long-standing identification with Endō’s book.
 Andrew Garfield, in what is perhaps his most psychologically demanding role, plays with piety, naivety and inner-conflict with an expected grace, but what truly allows him to soar is watching how the actor forges the rejection of God’s absence into a recognizable, human despair.
 Garfield eloquently embodies (through stoic voice-over, gesture and assertiveness) his trials with terrifying uncertainty.

 The film’s numerous ethical catch-22s almost satirizes the contradictions of Christian morality, but Scorsese’s struggle, an irresolvable and torturous gridlock, feels more like a devilish torment of existential uncertainty than one of social commentary.
 It’s in the moment when Rodrigues’ abject faith in God is mutated into a moral reckoning that we see Scorsese foster a fiery inquest of his own reckoning.
 The play between religious morality and moral objectivism, two entities that refuse to coexist (lest one betrays the other) seems to be the very essence of humanity’s futile search for serenity amongst the chaos of social order.